MicrosoftDocs/biztalk-docs/his/core/sepdcrec1.md

  Size of the supplied buffer.

  *numbytes*
- Used by [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] to return the number of bytes of information returned in the buffer.
+ Used by Host Integration Server to return the number of bytes of information returned in the buffer.

 ## Return Value
  NO_ERROR (0)